NitinTyagi954/shopping_website/README.md

-Made by mausam kumari and Nitin Tyagi
+Made by mausam kumari and Nitin Tyagi.